 “If I had nine hours to chop down a tree, I’d spend the first six sharpening my ax.” – Abraham Lincoln

-After productive day in order to set foundation for even better tomorrow, write down your next day goals before going to home, before you stop working.
-Something magical happens when you plan what you want to do in previous evening – your mind subconsciously starts working on best solutions on how to complete tasks you need to do!
+After a productive day in order to set the foundation for even better tomorrow, write down your next day goals before going home, before you stop working.
+Something magical happens when you plan what you want to do the previous evening – your mind subconsciously starts working on the best solutions on how to complete tasks you need to do!

 - How did I do today?

 Few more trusted resources I recommend if you want to go deeper down the rabbit hole and explore even further!

 The Return Path to Joy, Happiness and Bliss by Yanik Silver

 In a nutshell, here are the main takeaways from this article:

 “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.” – Albert Einstein

 - Be grateful – Being grateful is one of the biggest secrets to being truly happy.
 Don’t think about what you want to get, think about what you already have!
 By looking on the world from abundance perspective you’ll be happier and will appreciate more the little things!
 Write handwritten notes to your clients!
 Writing process will make yourself happier and make your client feel special and grateful in the same time!

 - Move – Our bodies are designed to move!
 If you don’t want to spend much time on exercise and get on with your day, check out this The Scientific 7-Minute Workout using only your body weight.
 No excuses.